christopher1986/docker-ci/README.md

 This command must be run with administrator privileges from the directory containing the docker-compose file or as an alternative you can add the current users to the `docker` group.

-After starting the containers be sure to add `ci.local` to your hosts file.
+After starting the containers be sure to add `127.0.0.1 ci.local` to your hosts file.
 This host entry will allow you to communicate with the following applications:

 | Application | URL                         |